PAIN, PAIN, PAIN!!!

 Methods of Treatment

-• Infusion therapy of the injured limb.
+• Infusion Therapy: Continuous delivery of pain-relieving medications to the injured limb.

-Key message
+Key Message

 Book your consultation today